alt-romes/alt-romes.github.io/posts/2024-08-14-planning-a-workout-week-with-100-lines-of-haskell.md

 until the start of next month.

 Tonight I decided to put together a weekly schedule to start following next month.
-The first pen and paper versions were fine, but, I wasn't completely satisfied.
+The first pen and paper versions were fine, but I wasn't completely satisfied.
 The next logical step was to write a quick program to see what possible plans I was missing.